WHAT IS BAPTISM?

 When your child is going to be baptised, you may choose some baptised adults to be the godparents.
 (Traditionally, a boy has two godfathers and one godmother, and a girl has two godmothers and one godfather, but this is not a hard and fast rule.)

 It is expected that at least one of the parents has been baptised.
-The family should be regular attenders at church, and usually should live within the parish where the baptism will take place.

 Contact the Vicar if you would like to discuss being baptised yourself or having your child baptised.

 The baptismal font is shown in the foreground of this image.